SABS-R3/software-engineering-day6/_lecture/script.md

 # Intro

 Today we are going to be looking at the topic of testing software.
-This covers basic testsing to check the correctness of a function or class, the tools that you can use to test Python code in particular, and how you integrate the testing process into an on-going software project that might involve just yourself, or a team of developers.

 This lecture will cover the motivation behind testing, why it is important to test your code, and will introduce the different levels of testing that you might want to consider, from unit testing to end-to-end testing.
 It will also cover some of the terminology and concepts that you find in software testing, as some terms, such as fixtures and mocking, are quite non-obvious when you first come across them.

 # Software testing in academia and industry